Antoine de Beaulieu

 Antoine de Beaulieu (died 1663) was a French noble, dancer, and ballet master of the Swedish court from 1637 to 1663 and is considered to have introduced ballet in Sweden.

+Career

 Antoine de Beaulieu was employed in Sweden after a recommendation to the Queen Dowager, Maria Eleonora of Brandenburg, by the French ambassador.
 Ballet was considered as a good exercise for boys of the nobility to move gracefully during riding and fencing.
 In 1638, Beaulieu performed a dramatic ballet with poems for Queen Christina by the order of Eleonora Catherine of Pfalz-Zweibrücken.
 The participants consisted of boys and men of the nobility, among them Magnus Gabriel de la Gardie and the future Charles X Gustav of Sweden.
 He made about 20 ballets until 1654.
 At the coronation of Christina in 1651, he performed in a coronation ballet.